OpenEvalProject/evals/manuscripts/elife-03357/v2/manuscript.md

 ## Results

-## Light-regulated and circadian-controlled transcripts of the SCN
+### Light-regulated and circadian-controlled transcripts of the SCN

 To comprehensively identify circadian-, light-regulated, and SCN-enriched protein-coding transcripts in the adult SCN, following 2 weeks of entrainment to 12 hr light:12 hr dark (LD) cycles male C57BL6/J mice were transferred to constant darkness (DD), and the SCN was collected every 2 hr over 48 hr.
 Light at subjective night, but not during subjective day is known to cause a behavioral phase shift.
-To assess the gene expression effect of a phase-shifting pulse of light, a subset of mice were exposed to a 1 hr white light pulse delivered at 30 hr, 40 hr, and 46 hr after the onset of DD (
+To assess the gene expression effect of a phase-shifting pulse of light, a subset of mice were exposed to a 1 hr white light pulse delivered at 30 hr, 40 hr, and 46 hr after the onset of DD (Figure 1A, Figure1—figure supplement 1) representing subjective daytime (CT6), early evening (CT16), and late night (CT22).
+We discovered 1412 genes (Figure 1—figure supplement 1; Supplementary file 1) that show circadian oscillation in transcript abundance (pMMCβ <0.05, pFGT <0.05, and median temporal expression >100).
+Gene expression measured at 1 hr, 2 hr, and 4 hr after the beginning of the 1 hr light pulse revealed 508 probesets whose levels changed (up- or down-regulated) in response to at least one of the three light pulses (Figure 1A,B, Figure 1—figure supplement 1; Supplementary file 2A).
+However, only 84 (17%) were also rhythmic (Figure 1—figure supplement 1; Supplementary file 2B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/03357/elife-03357-fig1-v2.jpg)

 **Figure 1.:** (A) Heatmap rendering of light-regulated SCN transcripts.
 For each time point, fold change between respective light treated and dark control was plotted.
 (B) Circadian gating of light-modulated transcripts.
 Cutoffs of two fold were set for up-regulation (blue) or suppression (red) after light pulse, and the number of probesets that satisfy each cutoff was plotted for each point.
 Quantitative RT-PCR (qRT-PCR) expression confirmation of genes detected as light-regulated by microarray.
 Examples of genes (C) induced or (D) repressed by light pulses at three different time points.
-(Mean +s.e.m., n = 4).DOI: http://dx.doi.org/10.7554/eLife.03357.003
+(Mean +s.e.m., n = 4).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/03357/elife-03357-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Sampling schedule for the collection of SCN.
 C57BL/6J male mice were entrained to 12 hr light:12 hr darkness for 2–3 weeks and transferred to constant darkness.
 From Circadian Time (CT) 18, 30 hr after lights off, four mice at each time point were collected every 2 hr in dark over two complete days till CT64.
 From CT30, CT40, or CT46, one group of mice was exposed to 1 hr light, while the control group was maintained in dark, then both groups stayed in dark after 1 hr.
 SCNs were collected 1, 2, or 4 hr after the beginning of 1 hr light pulse.
 (B) Heatmap rendering of circadianly expressed transcripts in the mouse SCN.
 Each horizontal line represents one probeset from MOE430 high density array.
 (C) Venn diagram for the overlap of light-regulated and cycling transcripts in the SCN.
 Numbers shown are for probesets.
-(D) Venn diagram of light induced and suppressed transcripts showing that the light pulse at CT16 that causes maximal phase shift also affects the expression of a large number of SCN transcripts.DOI: http://dx.doi.org/10.7554/eLife.03357.004
+(D) Venn diagram of light induced and suppressed transcripts showing that the light pulse at CT16 that causes maximal phase shift also affects the expression of a large number of SCN transcripts.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/03357/elife-03357-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** qRT-PCR quantification of (A) Per1, (B) Nr4a2, (C) Nr4a3, (D) Klf4, and (E) JunB mRNA in the SCN of dark reared or 2 hr after a 1-hr light pulse delivered at CT16 are shown.
 (Mean + s.e.m., n = 4).
 The adult rd mice show outer retina degeneration, yet light resets their circadian clock as effectively as of the WT mice (Foster et al., 1991).
-Opn4 mice lack melanopsin and their circadian clock shows an attenuated light-induced phase shift (Panda et al., 2002; −/−Ruby et al., 2002).
+Opn4−/− mice lack melanopsin and their circadian clock shows an attenuated light-induced phase shift (Panda et al., 2002; Ruby et al., 2002).
 Opn4−/−;rd mice lack rod, cone, and melanopsin photopigments and show no response to light (Panda et al. 2003).
 Opn4Cre/+;R26iDTR/+ mice treated with DT specifically lose melanopsin-expressing retinal ganglion cells and show no phase shifting effect of light (Hatori et al., 2008).
-All mice were dark reared for at least 7 days and their activity onset was used to calculate CT16.DOI: http://dx.doi.org/10.7554/eLife.03357.005
+All mice were dark reared for at least 7 days and their activity onset was used to calculate CT16.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/03357/elife-03357-fig1-figsupp3-v2.jpg)

 **Figure 1—figure supplement 3.:** (A) Criteria to find SCN-enriched genes among 83 mouse tissues revealed 230 probesets among which 13 were transcription factors.
 (B) Expression patterns of SCN-enriched transcripts in 83 mouse tissues.
 Except SCN, duplicate data sets were used for other 82 tissues.
 The value used for the SCN was the (normalized) median of all the circadian values (24 in total) for the given probeset.
 Affymetrix probeset IDs and raw data for each gene are shown in Supplementary file 3.
 (C) The SCN is the only tissue showing overlapping expression of Lhx1 and Rorα.
-Lhx1 (Affymetrix IDs 1421951_at and 1450428_at) and Rorα (1436325_at) in Figure 1—figure supplement 3C were extracted from Figure 1—figure supplement 3B.DOI: http://dx.doi.org/10.7554/eLife.03357.006
+Lhx1 (Affymetrix IDs 1421951_at and 1450428_at) and Rorα (1436325_at) in Figure 1—figure supplement 3C were extracted from Figure 1—figure supplement 3B.

 We tested whether the number of light-modulated transcripts parallels the phase shifting effect of light.
 Light pulse delivered during subjective day (CT6) triggered changes in a small number of transcripts, while the same pulse at CT16 causes a large phase shift accompanied by a large number of transcripts changing >2 fold (Figure 1B, Figure 1—figure supplement 1; Supplementary file 2C).
 The magnitude of light modulation of transcripts also paralleled the known phase shifting effect of light in genetic models of light input perturbation.
 Compared to wild type (WT) C57BL6/J, the light response was unchanged in mice lacking rod/cone photoreceptors, attenuated in melanopsin (Opn4)-deficient mice and completely abolished in mice lacking all three photopigments or those with specific ablation of melanopsin expressing retinal ganglion cells (Opn4Cre/+;R26iDTR/+ + diphtheria toxin [DT]) (Figure 1—figure supplement 2).
 Overall, the light-induced transcriptional responses in the SCN closely correlate with the extent of light-induced behavioral phase shift (Hatori and Panda, 2010) and hence are informative of the mechanism and consequences of the phase shift.